Glavo/kala-template/README.md

 It does not have complex structure and functional support.
 What it does is very simple, is to insert the content between specific tags into the output after custom mapping.

 If you don't need those complicated templating engine features, it's very simple and fast and is probably what you want.

+It provides a command line interface, which can be used as a command line tool to generate target files from template files See the [Use as Command-Line tool](#use-as-command-line-tool) section for usage as a command-line tool.

 ## Why I choose it?